 A digital revolution is taking place in the food business as a result of ongoing technological advancements [9].
 While big data analytics have given us a greater understanding of what customers want, automated production and smart manufacturing technologies have increased production efficiency.
 Furthermore, blockchain technology provides food safety security by improving the supply chain's traceability and transparency.
 Virtual reality and 3D-printed food are two examples of new technology that are simultaneously creating new opportunities for food innovation in the future.
 These technological developments offer a strong basis for the use of AI and big data, and this article will go into additional detail about these technologies' main functions and benefits in the food sector.

 A collection of methods that boost agricultural productivity and lessen farming's environmental impact is referred to as "smart and sustainable agriculture" [26].
 Numerous systems and technologies are involved, including information and communication technology (ICT) and the Internet of Things (IoT).
 In order to reach the consumers, a number of procedures are involved, including production on the farm, transformation, distribution, and trading [26, 10].
 From farm to fork, the food supply chain is a lengthy and intricate process with numerous middlemen and countless interactions.
 Financial transactions take place in the opposite direction of the flow of goods and services.
-In today's agrifood supply networks, information is a valuable resource that goes both ways [23].
+In today's agri-food supply networks, information is a valuable resource that goes both ways [23].
 But in a supply chain transaction, the asymmetric nature of knowledge and misinformation is a persistent problem.
 In addition, consumers are interested in knowing where the food they eat comes from.
 In addition to requiring a system to know the product information, they must check the sustainability of their products [7].
-A sustainable system that regulates the conflict between the supply and demand of agrifood products, food provenance, and the removal of centralized authority is therefore under tremendous pressure on food suppliers.
+A sustainable system that regulates the conflict between the supply and demand of agri-food products, food provenance, and the removal of centralized authority is therefore under tremendous pressure on food suppliers.

 Big Data Applications